second-pair/nasaBackgroundDailyApod/README.md

 ##  API Key
 The programme will run quite happily with the demo API key, but if you already have your own, feel free to slot it into the `apiKey` file in the same directory as the programme.
-You'll need your own API key to use
+You'll need your own API key to be able to specify a date, since the demo key only supports getting information on today's image.

 ##  Compiling
 The python script can be run in-place no problem, but I have included a `makefile` for simple compiling for distribution to computers not running Python (you're welcome, Grandma :).